 Computer skills are required for graduation at BCF.
 A student may take and pass IT 101 to gain those skills or he/she may pass a proficiency test.
 The test consists of a three-part performance section as well as concepts, terminology, and general knowledge section.
 The entire test will require a minimum passing score of 85%.

 The performance portion consists of the following skills:

-Performance 1: Document Processing Basics: creating, editing, formatting, saving, and printing a document in Microsoft Word.
+Performance 1: Document Processing Basics: creating, editing, formatting, saving, and printing a document in Microsoft file; creating a new folder.